Treker38/Discord-bot-template/README.md

     //Name: '', Commands: [''] are required.

     callback: (message, arguments, text, client) => {
-    //' callback: () =>{}' Excutes the custom command code.
+    //' callback: () =>{}' Executes the custom command code.
     // '(message, arguments, text, client)' Passes through 'message', 'arguments', 'text', 'client'.
     // Must be in that order to properly pass through.

     // Text is all arguments joined.
-    // Used to input more then 1 word in an argument.
+    // Used to input more than 1 word in an argument.
     // Set maxArgs to 100 to use text.
     // You can also recreate this with just

-    //```
+    //```js

     //arguments.join(" ")

     //```
         const input = arguments[0]
-    // Asign the first argument to the const 'input'.
+    // Assign the first argument to the const 'input'.

         if(!input){
-    // Check to see if and argument was provided.
+    // Check to see if an argument was provided.
-    // If not then excute 'message.channel.send('Hello!')'.
+    // If not then execute 'message.channel.send('Hello!')'.
           return message.channel.send('Hello!')
     // Sends 'hello' back to the channel that the command was executed in.
     // Then exits the command with return
-    // Stoping the rest of the code from excuting when we don't want it to.
+    // Stopping the rest of the code from executing when we don't want it to.
         }
     // Else if an argument was provided. message.channel.send(input)